LautaroJayat/twitter_bot/README.md

 //  Lets tweet something
-TB.newTweet('Hi from my Lazy twitter bot!', options)
+TB.newTweet('Hi from my Lazy twitter bot!', options?)
     .then(response=>console.log(response));
 //  The output of this promise is the actual response that the API provides,
 //  in JSON format.